-She and her husband encountered backlash like you can’t imagine.
-Also at that time Marcia had been a sought after substitute teacher and was about to get a teaching position.
+In a recent phone interview with Marcia, she told me that she and her husband encountered backlash like you can’t imagine.
+She lost friends and was harassed by strangers as well as people she knew personally.
+At that time Marcia had also been a sought after substitute teacher and was about to get a teaching position.
 What happened after the 60 Minutes segment?
 She was never called again to sub, and did not get the teaching position.
 In time, she went back to graduate school, and twenty years later, with a name change (by marriage) she finally taught again.
 After returning to teaching her school district nominated her to be National Teacher of The Year.

 Listening to Marcia tell this story made me realize how far we have come.
 When I have been part of network television segments, including The Early Show, I have not encountered anything like this.
 Curiosity–yes.
 Myths and judgments–yes, but the kind treatment that Marcia faced, no. We see more stories in the media about being childfree than ever before, and while we have a ways to go in terms of total acceptance, one thing I can say is we’ve come a long way since 1974.